Zweih/qp/README.md

 ### tips & tricks

-- when using multiple short flags, the -l flag must be last since it consumes the next argument. this follows standard unix-style flag parsing, where positional arguments (like numbers) are treated as separate parameters.
+- when using multiple short flags at once (e.g. `-aw` or `-Al`), the flags like `-w`, `-l`, and `-s` must be last as they consume the next argument. this follows standard unix-style flag parsing, where positional arguments (like numbers and strings) are treated as separate parameters.

   invalid: